th3df/cleaningdata/README.md

 * inserts the feature names into the observations data frame as column labels
 * loads into R the **y_[test/train].txt** files and then consolidates both into a single "activity" vector
 * loads into R the **subject_[test/train].txt** files and then consolidates both into a single "subject" vector
-* Replaces the integer labels in the "activity" vector with the descriptive mappings found in the **activities_labels.txt** file
+* Replaces the integer labels in the "activity" vector with the descriptive mappings found in the **activity_labels.txt** file
 * extracts from the observations data frame into new data frame **DF_mean_std** all columns with feature labels referring to "mean__" or "std__"
 * merges the subject and activity vectors as the first two columns into **DF_mean_std**
 * calculates in **DF_mean_std** for each subject/activity  the mean value for each feature column